pushpendra7974/GreeterSkill/README.md

 # GreeterSkill
 This is my first Alexa Skill developed using Nodejs and Aws Lambda Functions.
+The code written in this repository is the bare minimum code required to create an Alexa skill.

 Here are some important instructions for your support: